oluoduntan/finance-youtube-channel-analysis/README.md

 The data in the Google Sheet is then visualized using Tableau.
 Tableau is a data visualization software that allows users to create interactive dashboards and charts.
 I created a dashboard that displays the following metrics for each channel:

+-   Number of videos published by each channel
--   Number of views
+-   Average number of views per video per quarter
--   Number of likes
+-   Average number of likes per video per quarter
--   Number of comments
+-   Average number of comments per video per quarter
--   Average view duration
--   Top 10 videos

 The dashboard allows me to track the performance of each channel over time.
 I can also use the dashboard to identify trends and patterns in the data.